singhrakeshgkp/spring/springboot-graphql/README.md

 ### Subscription
  In case of query we send single request from client and get single response back from server.
 But in case of subscription its completely different. we send single request but then we get back stream of messages back.

+# Testing
+for more details about testing click [here](/springboot-graphql/testing.md)